 In this case the law firm has attorney malpractice coverage for the covered work that the of counsel does for the firm.
 The malpractice carrier may or may not even ask for the name of the of counsel attorney.
-Just remember that only the covered work done on behalf of the named insured firm is covered.
-Depending on the number of hours the of counsel provides services for the firm and the insurance carrier, will determine whether they are charged on the attorney malpractice policy.
+Just remember that only work done on behalf of the named insured firm is covered.
+Depending on the number of hours the of counsel provides services for the firm the insurance carrier will determine whether they are charging for coverage.

 The of counsel attorney needs to have their own attorney malpractice coverage for any work that is not done on behalf of the named insured firm.
 As a side light, the of counsel attorney malpractice policy does not provide coverage for the law firm.

 Of Counsel does all of their work for the law firm

 The of counsel’s covered work is covered by the firm’s attorney malpractice insurance policy.
 The law firm needs to make sure they have disclosed the relationship of the of counsel to their malpractice carrier.
 Depending on the number of hours worked the insurance carrier will determine if there is any charge for the attorney.